The Clayer: Surfacing

 Of course, I highly recommend that everyone does the assignments as it will enhance your experience but there will not be any grades given and I will not be pressuring you to do so.
 This is a self paced class that you can do in your own time.

 18. I have only taken face to face workshops for clay and never seen a ceramics ecourse.
 How will you demonstrate techniques?

 I will be providing video demonstrations for each process I teach along with some supplemental written information for the techniques I will be teaching.

 19. How long after the e-course ends will I have access to the demonstration videos?

-You will have access to the course and the videos for two months after the course ends.
+You will have access to the course and the videos for six months after the course ends.

 20. I work a community studio that has very strict rules about types of clay we can use and what we are allowed to fire, will I still get something from this course if you use materials that we are not allowed to use in our community studio?

 Yes, you most definitely will.
 You can use this as an opportunity to learn new techniques.
 However I ask you to be respectful of your studio's rules and regulations in regard to clays and firing temperatures they allow.
 A misunderstanding around this could be a very expensive mistake for the studio and yourself.
 Please know the rules of your studio and do not bring in projects you have done outside the studio without your studio's pre-approval.